 We won’t be reacting and consumed by a one-on-one approach, but we will instead drive advice to our clients in more effective ways.
 We’ve always been one-on-one with our clients, and that’s often worked, but now we’ve learned to communicate to the collective group quicker so we can then spend that time working with our clients to address the unique situations they need our support on; to survive and thrive in a season of uncertainty.

-In addition to applying lessons learned, we’re also exploring new and different ways to communicate including videos like this series — Innovate Forward.
+In addition to applying lessons learned, we’re also exploring new and different ways to communicate including this content series.
 It’s often in the accounting profession, that companies are reluctant to give advice that isn’t related to compliance.

 In times of uncertainty, we must proactively share insights so clients can witness our thoughts about the changing environment.
 And we also must survey what’s coming up over the next six months including business challenges and stories of success.
 Telling our client’s stories is not simply a marketing endeavor but also a best practice for businesses to follow.